-Some common methods of separation
+Some of the common methods of separating substances or mixtures are;

 This method involves simply picking out all the unwanted substances by hand and separating them from useful ones.
 The separated substances may be an impurity that has to throw away or may be that both the separated substances are useful.
 For example – if you separate black grapes from green ones from a mixture of the two.